Central serous chorioretinopathy

 Central serous chorioretinopathy (CSC or CSCR), also known as central serous retinopathy (CSR), is an eye disease that causes visual impairment, often temporary, usually in one eye.
-When the disorder is active it is characterized by leakage of fluid under the retina that has a propensity to accumulate under the central macula.
+When the disorder is active, it is characterized by leakage of fluid under the retina that has a propensity to accumulate under the central macula.
 This results in blurred or distorted vision (metamorphopsia).
 A blurred or gray spot in the central visual field is common when the retina is detached.
 Reduced visual acuity may persist after the fluid has disappeared.

 The disease is considered of unknown cause.
 It mostly affects white males in the age group 20 to 50 (male:female ratio 6:1) and occasionally other groups.
 The condition is believed to be exacerbated by stress or corticosteroid use.

 Pathophysiology

 Recently, central serous chorioretinopathy has been understood to be part of the pachychoroid spectrum.
-In pachychoroid spectrum disorders, of which CSR represents stage II, the choroid, the highly vascularized layer below the retina, is thickened and congested with increased blood vessel diameter, especially in the deep choroid (the so-called Haller's layer).
+In pachychoroid spectrum disorders, of which CSC represents stage II, the choroid, the highly vascularized layer below the retina, is thickened and congested with increased blood vessel diameter, especially in the deep choroid (the so-called Haller's layer).
 This results in increased pressure from the deep choroid against the superficial choroid close to the retina, damaging the fine blood vessels (capillaries) needed to supply oxygen and nutrients to the retinal pigment epithelium and retina.
 Additionally, fluid can leak from these damaged vessels and accumulate under the retina.

 Different stages of the pachychoroid are defined depending on the amount of cumulative damage.
 If there are defects in the retinal pigment epithelium without accumulation of fluid below the retina, a pachychoroid pigment epitheliopathy (PPE) is present.
-Accumulation of fluid results in central serous chorioretinopathy (CSR).
+Accumulation of fluid results in central serous chorioretinopathy (CSC).
 The development of secondary blood vessels, so-called choroidal neovascularization (CNV) leads to pachychoroid neovasculopathy (PNV).
 If parts of these new vessels bulge outward, so-called aneurysms develop within this CNV, defining pachychoroid aneurysmal type 1 CNV (or, still widely used, polypoidal choroidal vasculopathy (PCV)).

 Since the individual stages develop one after the other from the respective preliminary stage, pachychoroidal diseases of the macula are divided into 4 stages according to Siedlecki, Schworm and Priglinger: